awsdocs/amazon-route53-docs/doc_source/health-checks-view-status.md

 1. In the navigation pane, choose **Health Checks**\.

 1. For an overview of the status of all of your health checks—healthy or unhealthy—view the **Status** column\.
-For more information, see [How Amazon Route 53 Determines Whether a Health Check Is HealthyHow Route 53 Determines Whether a Health Check Is Healthy](dns-failover-determining-health-of-endpoints.md)\.
+For more information, see [How Amazon Route 53 determines whether a health check is healthyHow Route 53 determines whether a health check is healthy](dns-failover-determining-health-of-endpoints.md)\.

 1. For all health checks except calculated health checks, you can view the status of the Route 53 health checkers that are checking the health of a specified endpoint\.
 Select the health check\.